Cellane/chalk/_drafts/how-to-host-your-site-for-free-using-github-pages.md

 After painful waiting for DNS records to refresh all the way down to my computer, I had the site available on my domain.
 Success!

-Whenever I want to make a change (such as writing this very article), I create a new Git branch, start making changes, start committing and pushing them and at some point, open a
+Whenever I want to make a change (such as writing this exact article), I create a new Git branch, start making changes, start committing and pushing them and at some point, open a
 [pull request](https://github.com/Cellane/milanvit.net/pulls?utf8=✓&q=).
 That
 triggers Travis to create a build out of that pull request, checking my